Fort Lauderdale Florida

 A very young Seminole girl came to see Miss Ivy, but collapsed in the doorway and died.

-Ivy’s sister, Pink, who was 7 months pregnant, came to stay with Ivy because her husband was on a business trip.
+Ivy’s sister, Pink, who was seven months pregnant, came to stay with Ivy because her husband was on a business trip.
 She had lost her last three pregnancies and had hoped that this pregnancy would result in a live child.
 Upon hearing that her husband was a two timer and had another woman who was the real wife, she went into premature labor, and once again the baby was stillborn.
 She died a week later in the parlor of Stranahan House, because of bleeding.
 She had refused to go to the hospital.
-Paranormal investigator, John Marc Carr, in his book, HAUNTED FORT LAUDERDALE, that perhaps she is still trying to get her husband arrested because of the EVPs he recorded in the parlor.
+Paranormal investigator John Marc Carr, in his book, HAUNTED FORT LAUDERDALE, speculates that perhaps she is still trying to get her husband arrested because of the EVPs he recorded in the parlor.

 Ivy was a very giving person, living what she believed, using her gifts to benefit others.
 She took care of her family members.
-As so many members of her family have decided to spend their after-life here, she has chosen to do so as well.
+As so many members of her family have decided to spend their afterlives here, she has chosen to do so as well.

 Augustus Cromartie — Ivy’s father.
 When he was very sick, Ivy took him in, and had him stay in the large guest room, where he died.
 He was rather fond of Ivy.